Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/editing/transform/control/pivot_point/individual_origins.rst

    Rotation around individual origins.

-The Origin of an object is shown in the 3D View by a small orange circle.
+The origin of an object is shown in the 3D View by a small orange circle.
 This is highlighted in the image to the right by the red arrow.
 It tells Blender the relative position of that object in 3D space.
 What you see in the 3D View (vertices, edges, etc.) is what makes up the object.